wp-plugins/wpchandra-awesome-custom-scrollbar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WPChandra Awesome Custom Scrollbar is a jQuery custom scrollbar for your wordpress website.
+Awesome Custom Scrollbar is a jQuery custom scrollbar for your wordpress website.
 This plugin will enable awesome custom scrollbar.

 == Description ==

-### WPChandra Awesome Custom Scrollbar
+### Awesome Custom Scrollbar

-WPChandra Awesome Custom Scrollbar is a jQuery custom scrollbar for your wordpress website.
+Awesome Custom Scrollbar is a jQuery custom scrollbar for your wordpress website.
 This plugin will enable awesome custom scrollbar.
 You can change scrollbar color, border radius, scroll speed, width, hide delay & other settings.

 ### The Features